-This is a test of mathematics skills.
+You are about to take the AK STAR mathematics assessment.
 Today, you will take Part 1 of the assessment.

 Read each question carefully and select the answer you feel is best.
+You will answer all questions in your test booklet.

-SAY Grade 5 only : You may use your mathematics formula sheet with formulas and conversions that may be helpful for some questions.
-Grades 6-8 only : You will not be able to use a calculator.
+Grade 5 only: You may use your mathematics formula sheet with formulas and conversions that may be helpful for some questions.

+Grades 6-8 only: You will not be able to use a calculator.
 You may use your mathematics formula sheet with formulas and conversions that may be helpful for some questions.

-Grade 9 only : You will be able to use a calculator.
+Grade 9 only: You will be able to use a calculator.
 You may use your mathematics formula sheet with formulas and conversions that may be helpful for some questions.

 All grades: Make sure you have marked all your answers.
 When you are finished, close your test booklet.
-Then, raise your hand.
-When you raise your hand, I will come collect your test booklet.
-There is no time limit to finish the test.
-SAY At [the time agreed upon with the Building Test Coordinator], I will stop the session.
+Then, raise your hand and I will come collect your test booklet.

+At [the time agreed upon with the Building Test Coordinator], I will stop the session.
 Some of you will be finished, but some of you may need more time.
 If you need more time, I will tell you how to continue testing after this session.
 Does anyone have any questions?

+You may begin answering the questions at this time.